Set Your Table for a Sweet and Sticky Earthquake Shake

 - Now start dipping sides of the sugar cubes into the peanut butter and sticking them together.
 The sugar cubes are like little white bricks, and the peanut butter is like mortar.
 Build your first house on a section of paper that you can cut out when you are finished.
 Continue until you have created your first test house.
 Don't eat more than you build!

 - Cut out the paper around the test house and set it aside until you're ready to test.
+The paper makes it easier to place the houses on the test soil, and to remove the houses after testing.

 - Repeat steps 3-6 until you have 12 test houses that are built exactly the same and are all on their own pieces of butcher paper.